lloydroc/lloydroc.github.io/content/post/vim/wsl-neovim-copy-paste.md

 $
 ```

-Copy and Paste should now work in `nvim` if the above works.
+Copy and Paste should now work in `nvim` if the above commands execute to what we've specified above.

 Let's go into `nvim` and try it.
 Just open up `nvim` and do a `"+` you will see the contents of the system clipboard get pasted into the buffer.
 Now, write some more text in your buffer then copy the entire contents of the buffer to the system clipboard by doing a `:%y+"`.
 Then go somewhere in Windows and paste.
 You should see your entire buffer pasted in.